shreddism/TheSaturnCollection/README.md

 Update is called at the frequency while it is called at the report rate asynchronously.
 This leads to big differences in the time between updates.
 For ANYTHING that comes after this, this becomes a problem ranging from nothing to large.
 For interpolation, time is used anyway, so it's fine.
 For any sort of smoothing, without warning the smoothing, you're usually going to be covering the same exact distance in 0.1 milliseconds as you do in 1.
 Velocity racket may occur.
-This is managed to the point that it isn't noticeable through the way smoothing works as well as time compensation.
+In any case, this is managed to the point that it isn't noticeable through the way smoothing works as well as time compensation.

 #### Expected Milliseconds Per Report Override
 Interpolation uses timing averages of inconsistent integer millisecond report times to generally know what to do.
 I thought it would be reassuring to add a hard override for those who know their tablet's average.
 Doesn't take effect at 0.